-Professor Kimberlé Crenshaw In 2010, Thomas Jefferson broadened the scope of the Women and the Law Project by teaming with the UCLA School of Law's Critical Race Studies Program, led by Professor Kimberlé Crenshaw.
-The Women and the Law Project became a Principal Co-Sponsor of the Fourth Annual Critical Race Studies Symposium at UCLA in March 2010, a conference featuring leading feminist scholars, including Catharine MacKinnon, Mari Matsuda and Patricia Williams.
-Professor Kimberlé Crenshaw then delivered the Ginsburg Lecture, Intersectionality and Women of Color, at Thomas Jefferson in April 2010.
+In 2010, Thomas Jefferson School of Law broadened the scope of the conference by teaming with the UCLA School of Law's Critical Race Studies Program, led by Professor Kimberlé Crenshaw.
+Thomas Jefferson School of Law became a Principal Co-Sponsor of the Fourth Annual Critical Race Studies Symposium at UCLA in March 2010, a conference featuring leading feminist scholars, including Catharine MacKinnon, Mari Matsuda and Patricia Williams.
+Professor Kimberlé Crenshaw then delivered the Ginsburg Lecture, "Intersectionality and Women of Color," at Thomas Jefferson in April 2010.
 She was joined by a distinguished panel of Critical Race scholars, including Professors Cheryl Harris, Russell Robinson, and Saul Sarabia.

-In 2011, the Tenth Anniversary Women and the Law Conference, which was co-sponsored by the California Indian Law Association, focused on Gender Justice and Indian Sovereignty: Native American Women and the Law.
-Stacy L. Leeds, Interim Associate Dean and Professor at the University of Kansas School of Law, delivered the Ginsburg Lecture, "Resistance, Resilience, and Reconciliation: Reflections on Native American Women and the Law."
+2011 Conference Organizers and Speakers for Gender Justice and Indian Sovereignty: Native American Women and the Law In 2011, the Tenth Anniversary Women and the Law Conference, which was co-sponsored by the California Indian Law Association, focused on Gender Justice and Indian Sovereignty: Native American Women and the Law.
+Stacy L. Leeds, then the Interim Associate Dean and Professor at the University of Kansas School of Law and presently the Dean of Arkansas School of Law, delivered the Ginsburg Lecture, "Resistance, Resilience, and Reconciliation: Reflections on Native American Women and the Law."
 Professor Leeds, a citizen of the Cherokee Nation, drew upon her experience as a judge on several tribal courts, including her service as Chief Justice of the Supreme Courts for the Kickapoo Tribe and the Kaw Nation, and her former service as a Justice of the Cherokee Nation Supreme Court.
 She was joined by a remarkable national assemblage of additional speakers, including American Indian women judges, practitioners, and academics from across the country.
+The 2012 annual conference, Reproductive Justice: Examining Choice & Autonomy in the New Millennium, was generously cosponsored by Planned Parenthood of the Pacific Southwest.
+The conference focused on a broad spectrum of legal, social, scientific and policy issues.
+Ruth Bader Ginsburg Lecturer Dr. Sarah Weddington, lead counsel for the plaintiff in Roe v Wade, fascinated the audience during her talk, "Women Lawyers: The